Why Housing Policy Matters More Than Fed Rate Cuts Right Now

 Why This Changes the Housing Equation

-If large-scale mortgage-backed security purchases resume through housing agencies:
+If large-scale mortgage-backed security purchases resume through housing agencies, several outcomes are likely:

 Why a Housing “Crash” Is Unlikely